curityio/saml-web-client/README.md

 ## Security Modernization

-You can integrate with [existing data sources](DATA.md) and control over user attributes issued to SAML assertions.\
+You can integrate with [existing data sources](DATA.md) and control user attributes issued to SAML assertions.\
 The example app uses some built-in identity attributes and a custom attribute for the region value.

 ![SAML app](app.png)